About the program

 A crucial focus for the RACGP is to develop the Australian Indigenous health workforce to assist in closing the gap between Aboriginal and Torres Strait Islander Australians’ and non-Indigenous Australians’ health outcomes.

-As part of this commitment, RACGP Aboriginal and Torres Strait Islander Health developed the Indigenous Fellowship Excellence Program (IFEP).
-The Indigenous Fellowship Excellence Program (IFEP) which has been co-named by the Wurundjeri Council Yagila Wadamba (meaning ‘learn to heal’) is an annual support program for Aboriginal and Torres Strait Islander GP Registrars.
+As part of this commitment, RACGP Aboriginal and Torres Strait Islander Health developed the Yagila Wadamba Program which has been co-named by the Wurundjeri Council Yagila Wadamba (meaning ‘learn to heal’) as an annual support program for Aboriginal and Torres Strait Islander GP Registrars.

-The two day workshop is held in May/June every year and concentrates on exam preperation and other key areas of GP training.
+The two day workshop will be held on Saturday 18 and Sunday 19 May 2019 in Melbourne, and concentrates on exam preparation and other key areas of GP training.
 Participants are able to network with their peers in a friendly and welcoming environment, while also taking advantage of the opportunity to hear and learn from medical educators and Aboriginal and/or Torres Strait Islander GP Fellows.
 Attendees are supported to not only perform at their best in the Applied Knowledge Test (AKT) and Key Feature Problem (KFP) exams, but to thrive throughout their GP training journey.